nesfit/fitcrack/docs/jobs/creating/attacks.md

 PRINCE Attack
 -------------

-The PRINCE (PRobability INfinite Chained Elements) attack is a glorified dictionary attack that uses magic to generate password candidates.
-There are various options that control the generation, such as a password length limit (both ends) or letter case permutation.
+The PRINCE (PRobability INfinite Chained Elements) attack is an advanced combinator attack that uses the PRINCE algorithm to generate password candidates.
+There are various options that control the generation, such as a password length limit (both ends), element chaining limit or letter case permutation.
 Apart from the source dictionary, all the other configuration is optional.